-Narrated PowerPoints are created using a computer with a microphone and a PowerPoint add-on called, Office Mix.
+Narrated PowerPoints are created using a computer with a microphone and either Canvas Studio or Office 365.
 For Mac users an application called can be used Keynote, as can Canvas Studio.

 LockDown Browser restricts students to just the Canvas testing environment.
 When students take tests in a LockDown Browser, they are unable to print, copy, visit other websites, access other applications, or close a quiz until it is submitted for grading.